 Changed as suggested by reviewer.

-We modified section 2 and section 4 to in cooperate reviewer’s suggestions.
+We modified section 2 and section 4 to incorporate reviewer’s suggestions.
 Section 4.2, Fig 5A and 5C ABI RGB images were made using the fractional combination method.
 Section 4.3, Fig. 6 was made using the weighted nudging approach.

 For enhancements, Fig. 5A utilizes the square root enhancement, Fig. 5B utilizes the Equalized Histogram and Fig. 6 utilizes the Inverse hyperbolic sine function.